MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/what-s-new-for-usb-in-windows-blue.md

 | [USB CDC Control sample](/samples/browse/) | This sample shows how to communicate with a USB CDC (Communications Device Class) device and sends and receives data through serial ports, such as a USB serial converter cable. |
 | [Firmware Update USB Device sample](/samples/browse/) | This sample shows how a UWP app can update the firmware of a USB device.
 The update operation runs as a background task. |

 ## Microsoft OS 2.0 descriptors for improved device enumerations

 Microsoft OS 2.0 descriptors improve device identification and driver installation experience.

 MS OS 2.0 descriptors specification provides these improvements:

 - Defines a new BOS device capability descriptor to allow devices to return platform-specific properties.
-The BOS descriptor is a standard descriptor defined by the standard USB specification for USB versions 2.1 and greater, so retrieval is a normal and an expected enumeration step that should not lead to unintended device behavior.
+The BOS descriptor is a standard descriptor defined by the standard USB specification for USB versions 2.1 and greater, so retrieval is a normal and an expected enumeration step that shouldn't lead to unintended device behavior.
 - Allows descriptors to be scoped to an entire device, a specific configuration, or a function.
 - Allows devices to return multiple descriptor sets where each set applies to a specific range of Windows version.
-This enables devices to enumerate differently depending on the version of Windows on the system to which it is attached.
+This enables devices to enumerate differently depending on the version of Windows on the system to which it's attached.
 - Faster Resume: Device can identify its resume time, which reduces time from suspend state.

 For information about the specification, see [Microsoft OS Descriptors for USB Devices](microsoft-defined-usb-descriptors.md).